-Annual Budget Drive
+Annual Commitment Drive

-Planning begins early each year for the Annual Budget Drive to solicit financial pledges from First Unitarian members and friends.
+Planning begins early each year for the Annual Commitment Drive to solicit financial pledges from First Unitarian members and friends.
 The funds pledged determine the budget for the upcoming fiscal year.
 This year-long effort engages the entire congregation through church leadership strategic planning, visiting steward one-on-one conversations, small group cottage talks and targeted communications.
 This year we continue a strategic effort to reduce our reliance on the endowment to support our annual operations.

 Building and Grounds